diogo-aos/CarND-Semantic-Segmentation/README.md

 ## Dataset
-Download the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
-Extract the dataset in the `data` folder.
-This will create the folder `data_road` with all the training a test images.
+The model was trained with the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php).
+2 videos were recorded using 20MP Sony Exmor RS sensor.
+Both videos were recorded with the phone handheld.
+The windshield is dirty on both videos.
+These videos are called `Foz` and `Neuronios`.

 ## Architecture
 Essentially, this project reproduced the architecture of the original paper [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf).
 X.
-A VGG16 network pre-trained on ImageNet was converted to a Fully Convolutional Network.
+A VGG16 network pre-trained on ImageNet was converted to a Fully Convolutional Network.cd P2/CarND-Semantic-Segmentation/; emacs

 The last fully connected layers were replaced by 1x1 convolutions with depth equal to the number of classes (in this case 2, road/not-road).
 Afterwards, transposed convolutions are used for upsampling.
 Inbetween transposed convolutions, skip layers are used by adding 1x1 convolutions of layers from VGG16.